My Forking Life

 Butter and sugar creamed

 Mix in the eggs, one at a time.
-Then mix in the lime juice and zest, vanilla extract, and almond extract to the butter mixture and mix until combined.
+Then, mix in the lime juice and zest, as well as the vanilla extract and almond extract, to the butter mixture and combine until smooth.
 Mix in the flour mixture until combined.

 butter and suger that has been beaten in bowl